tomoyukikino/tk-stack/README.md

 # Install all dependencies for apps and packages
 pnpm install

-# Copy .env.example to .env in all applications and packages
+# Copy .env.example to .env for all applications and the @repo/db package
 pnpm env:copy-example

 # Start a local postgres instance in the background (e.g. using docker)